 Our message is simple – don’t put off your cervical health examination for another day.
 Getting screened early can literally save your life.
 The more we can be empowered to talk openly and honestly with our healthcare providers, the less likely we are to feel fear or judgment about our bodies.
 It doesn’t have to be a daunting experience.
 Choosing a fancy pair of underwear or socks might be just the key to making it easier to get into the stirrups.

 Taking control over your sexual and reproductive health shouldn’t be a hard choice.
 Ladies, we have a resistance to join, so consider it your patriotic duty to get yourself examined today.
 But seriously, to learn more about cervical health screenings, visit HealthyWomen.org, and talk to your medical practitioner about Pap+HPV screenings at your next gynecological appointment.
+If you haven’t been through an appointment like that before and don’t know what to do then don’t worry.
+Ask around and get advice, if you don’t know where to go then just Google “gynecologist near me” and you’ll be able to find the best practices near you.

 This is a sponsored conversation written by us with support from Hologic.
 The opinions and text are all ours.